 3. Ricky Watters

 He has more career total yards than some of the men in the Hall of Fame.

-A second round pick in 1991, Ricky Watters was brought in to replace Roger Craig.
-After being injured for most of his rookie year, he was the starter for the next three years and San Francisco's offense led the NFL in scoring and yardage each year.
+A second-round pick in 1991, Ricky Watters was brought in to replace Roger Craig.
+After being injured for most of his rookie year, he was the starter for the next three years, and San Francisco's offense led the NFL in scoring and yardage each year.
 In 1994, Watters set an NFL postseason record with five rushing touchdowns in the game and scored three touchdowns in San Francisco's 49-26 victory in Super Bowl XXIX.
 Over the next seven years with Philadelphia and Seattle, Watters rushed for over 1,000 yards in all but one season.
-He retired after 2001 as a five time pro bowler, recorded over 14,000 total yards and 91 total touchdowns.
+He retired after 2001 as a five-time pro bowler, recording over 14,000 total yards and 91 total touchdowns.

 2. Otis Anderson

 Due to playing for bad teams early in his career, people forget how talented he was.